mstack/bootcamp-azure-cosmosdb/readme.md

         return QueryAsync(query);
     }
 	```
 	a.
 In the first line we instantiate the queryUri by using the UriFactory's CreateDocumentCollectionUri.
-The UriFactory can be found in the 'Microsoft.Azure.Documents.Client' library which is included with the nuget DocumentDB nuget package we downloaded earlier.
+The UriFactory can be found in the 'Microsoft.Azure.Documents.Client' library which is included with the nuget Cosmos DB nuget package we downloaded earlier.
 	Here you set the databasename and the collection you want to query.
     b.
 Next we create the final query we want to execute based on the queryUri.
 For this example we request a specific product with the productnumber being: 'FR-R9R-58'.
 We can use Linq expressions in this query build.
     c.
 Finally we send the query to the QueryAsync function we created in the previous step and return the Task object.

-15. Next step is to connect to the DocumentDB client and to invoke the query.
+15. Next step is to connect to the Cosmos DB client and to invoke the query.
     a.
 Create a private, async function returning a Task object and name the function Start.
     b.
 Set the *documentClient* by creating a new DocumentClient() object using the static EndpointUri and PrimaryKey which we defined at the top of our application.
     c.
 Call and await the ExecuteProductQueryAsync() function.
 Save the result values in a variable named 'result'.